-- Evaluating management's assessment of impairment indicators. - Examining the Company's recent expenditure activity. - Reviewing option agreements and verifying payments and share issuances to assess compliance with relevant terms and conditions. - Evaluating, on a test basis, confirmation of title to ensure mineral rights underlying the mineral properties are in good standing.
+- Evaluating management's assessment of impairment indicators. - Examining the Company's recent expenditure activity. - Reviewing option agreements and verifying payments to assess compliance with relevant terms and conditions. - Evaluating, on a test basis, confirmation of title to ensure mineral rights underlying the mineral properties are in good standing.